okansungur/drafts/read5.md

 One to Many or Many to Many  for big data it is not good to use bidirectional.
 You also need to use add/remove utility methods for bidirectional associations to make sure that both sides are properly synchronized.

+Hibernate Dirty Checking checks objects state has changed or not without using hashcode or equalsWith FlushMode.Manuel we avoid it.
+Cascadetype.Remove and **orphanremovel=true** Especially with OnetoMany associations (Producu=>Review) if we set a review null it is deleted from db.

 ### Two types of fetch strategies in JPA are LAZY & Eager